Background biographical information

 - What risk factors need to be taken account of?

-- What strategies are available to remove or minimize any risks?
+- What strategies are available to remove or minimise any risks?

 Go to Section 6 of the Case Study to find out more about skills for risk assessment.